shivanirathore24/Learn-ReactJS/Component-Lifecycle/README.md

 So, the component will re-render when either the timerOn prop changes or when the time state is a multiple of 5.

+### Error Handling Phase
+These methods are called when an error occurs during rendering, in a lifecycle method, or the constructor of any child component.
+   - static getDerivedStateFromError()
+   - componentDidCatch()
+1. static getDerivedStateFromError()
+   - This lifecycle is invoked after a descendant component has thrown an error.
+   - It receives the error thrown as a parameter and should return a value to update the state.
+   - getDerivedStateFromError() is called during the “render” phase, so side effects are not permitted.
+For those use cases, use componentDidCatch() instead.

+Example:
+whenever an error is thrown in a descendant component, the error will be logged to the console, console.error(error), and an object is returned from the getDerivedStateFromError method.
+This will be used to update the state of the ErrorBoundary component i.e., with hasError: true

+2. componentDidCatch()
+   - This lifecycle is invoked after a descendant component has thrown an error.
+It receives two parameters:
+      - error - The error that was thrown.
+      - info - An object with a componentStack key containing information about which component threw the error.
+   - componentDidCatch() is called during the “commit” phase, so side effects are permitted.
+It should be used for things like logging errors

+Error boundaries -> Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.

+### Summary
+React follows a proper path of calling all lifecycle methods, which are called in different phases of a component’s lifetime.
+Starting before the component is created, when the component is mounted, updated, or unmounted, and finally, during error handling.
+They all have roles, but some are used more often than others.
+The only required method in the whole lifecycle is the render() method.